jawad-shaikh/File-Log-Manager/README.md

 # File-Log-Manager

-`file-log-manager` is a lightweight, easy-to-use logging utility for Node.js applications.
-Designed to simplify logging by automatically creating and managing log files with timestamps, this tool ensures your logs are well-organized and accessible.
+`file-log-manager` is a customizable, easy-to-use logging utility for Node.js applications.
+This utility is designed to allow dynamic path configurations for logs, ensuring that your logging structure is as flexible as needed for various environments and scenarios.

 #### Features

+- Configurable Path for Logs: You can specify a custom path for log directories, facilitating integration into diverse environments or complex file hierarchies.
-- Automatic Directory and File Creation: Automatically organizes logs into directories and files based on custom log names and current dates.
+- Automatic Directory and File Creation: Automatically organizes logs into directories and files based on custom log names and the current date.
 - Timestamped Logs: Each log entry is prepended with a precise timestamp, making it easy to track events chronologically.
-- Simple API: Minimal setup and easy-to-use function for logging messages.
+- Simple API: Easy to set up and use, with minimal configuration needed to start logging messages.

 #### Installation